phcs93/prodex/README.md

     - by trading from sister version
       - detect if pokemon can be traded from other generations

-## filter window

-  - show pokemon info base on filtered field in the list
-    - ex: filter by move learned -> show that move bellow the pokemon card
-    - ex: filter by encounter level -> show that encounter bellow pokemon card
-    - ex: filter by type -> no need to show since type is the card already
-    - ex: order by type weakness -> show type weakness table bellow pokemon card

 ## moves window

   - show pre-evolution moves